Access Control Systems

 What is Door Access Control

-The IP access control system, consists of a door reader, a controller, an electric lock, and access control management software.
-A door access control system is used to prevent unauthorized entry.
-Credentials, like a card or keyFOB, are used to identify the right person who can enter the door.
-The access control system determines who can open a specific door at a scheduled time and date.
+The IP Access Control System, consists of door readers, controllers, electric locks, credentials, and access control management software.
+The door access control system is used to prevent unauthorized entry.
+Credentials, like a card or keyFOB, a mobile credential, or a biometric credential are used to identify the person who can enter the door.
+The access control system determines who, where, and when a person can enter the premises.
+The IP access control uses the IP network for communication to the management software and allows remote management over network attached devices such as smartphones. .

 Door access is only one part of an integrated security system.
 For example, by integrating door access control with IP camera systems, we can create a holistic security system.
 You can also integrate IP intercoms that control visitor entry.
 This strategy integrates all the elements designed to safeguard an organization into a multifaceted and interconnected system.
 The endgame of this holistic approach is to provide a continuous level of protection across the organization’s community, and the physical environment.

 Your safety is built around four primary types of security equipment: door access control, IP intercoms, IP cameras, and emergency paging systems.
-Door Access Control is our first line of defense.
+Door Access Control is your first line of defense.

 Components of the Access Control System